-Mr. Netser (interpretation): Thank you, minister.
-Thank you, Madam Chairperson.
-We are very close to Arctic College in Rankin Inlet.
-A lot of people from the Kitikmeot, Qikiqtaaluk and Kivalliq regions attend that campus.
-I was told by a student from the Kitikmeot that they are provided good assistance from their Inuit organization on top of FANS, and that is a great benefit with food.
+Mr. Netser (interpretation): Thank you, Madam Chairperson.
+I also thank the minister.
+We are very close to Arctic College's Sanatuliqsarvik in Rankin Inlet.
+Many people from the Kitikmeot, Qikiqtaaluk and Kivalliq regions attend that trades training centre.
+I was told by a student from the Kitikmeot that they are provided good assistance from their Inuit organization on top of FANS and that is a great benefit with food.
 They told us about that.